Josverl/mpflash/docs/api-reference.md

 This document provides a comprehensive API reference for using MPFlash as a library in your own projects.

+For detailed remote-board control and mpremote integration, see [docs/mpremoteboard_api.md](mpremoteboard_api.md).

 ## Breaking Changes Notice

 **⚠️ Important: API Breaking Changes in v1.25.1+**